 What are the best hand quilting supplies and tools out there?

 I’ve recently tried hand quilting and completely fell in love with it, but I don’t think I would have loved it nearly as much if I didn’t use the tools that I did.
+This article will go over all the supplies and materials you will need to succeed at hand quilting!

 - Basted quilt top – When prepping a quilt for hand quilting, I like to spray baste and then add a few Curved Safety Pins for added security.
 You can click here to find my spray basting comparison blog post.
 I recommend using Quilter’s Dream Orient Batting because it is a literal DREAM to work with.